Boston Dynamics adds an ‘arm’ to its robotic dog Spot

 In a demonstration video on YouTube, the autonomous machine is shown with a snake-like attachment tethered to its head.
-The so-called “arm” enables Spot to grip items on the ground and place them in a basket on its back.
+The “arm” enables Spot to grip items on the ground and place them in a basket on its back.
 It also enables the robot to turn door handles and open doors.
 In a bizarre display of agility, two of the new animatrons use their arms to swing a jump rope while an older version of Spot bounces up and down in the middle.

 The video uploaded Monday has been watched more than 3.5 million times.